History of Slovakia: Independent Slovakia

-The new coalition had as its main priorities—gaining of NATO and EU invitations, attracting foreign investment, and reforming social services such as the health-care system.
-Vladimír Mečiar's 'Movement for a Democratic Slovakia', which received about 27% of the vote in 1998 (almost 900,000 votes) received only 19.5% (about 560,000 votes) in 2002 and again went into opposition, unable to find coalition partners.
-The opposition comprised the HZDS, Smer (led by Róbert Fico), and the Communists, who obtained about 6% of the popular vote.
+The new coalition's main priorities were aimed at gaining NATO and EU invitations, attracting foreign investment, and reforming social services such as the health-care system.
+Vladimír Mečiar's Movement for a Democratic Slovakia, which received about 27% of the vote in 1998 (almost 900,000 votes), received only 19.5% (about 560,000 votes) in 2002 and again went into opposition, unable to find coalition partners.
+The opposition comprised the HZDS, Smer (led by Robert Fico), and the Communists, who obtained about 6% of the popular vote.

 Initially, Slovakia experienced more difficulty than the Czech Republic in developing a modern market economy.
 Slovakia joined NATO on 29 March 2004 and the EU on 1 May 2004.
 Slovakia was, on 10 October 2005, for the first time elected to a two-year term on the UN Security Council (for 2006–2007).

-The next election took place on 17 June 2006, where the leftist Smer got 29.14% (around 670 000 votes) of the popular vote and formed a coalition with Slota's Slovak National Party and Mečiar's 'Movement for a Democratic Slovakia'.
+The next election took place on 17 June 2006, where the leftist Smer got 29.14% (around 670 000 votes) of the popular vote and formed a coalition with Slota's Slovak National Party and Mečiar's Movement for a Democratic Slovakia.
 Their opposition comprised the former ruling parties: the SDKÚ, the SMK and the KDH.

-The election in June 2010 was won by Smer with 34.8% but Fico was unable to form a government, so a coalition of SDKU, KDH, SaS and Most-Hid took over, with Iveta Radičová as the first woman Prime Minister.
+The election in June 2010 was won by Smer with 34.8% but Fico was unable to form a government, so a coalition of SDKU, KDH, SaS and Most-Hid took over, with Iveta Radičová as the first woman prime minister.
 This government fell after the vote of the European Financial Stability Fund was connected with a no-confidence vote, as SaS argued, that Slovakia, should not bail out much richer countries.

 Smer won the election in 2012 with 44,42%.
 Fico formed his Second Cabinet.
-It was a singleparty government claiming 83 out of the 150 seats.
+It was a single-party government claiming 83 of the 150 seats.

-It officially supported the position of the EU during the Russian military intervention in Ukraine (2014–present) but sometimes doubted the efficacy of EU sanctions against Russia.
-In autumn 2015, during the European migrant crisis, the leaders of the four Visegrád Group states rejected the EU's proposal to reallocate 120.000 refugees.
+It officially supported the position of the EU during the Russian military invasion of Ukraine (2014–present) but sometimes doubted the efficacy of EU sanctions against Russia.
+In autumn 2015, during the European migrant crisis, the leaders of the four Visegrád Group states rejected the EU's proposal to reallocate 120,000 refugees.

 The election 2016 took place in March 2016; some days later Fico formed his Third Cabinet, composed of four parties.